 - Reducing the education achievement gap.
 To ensure that all Minnesota families have access to the opportunities they need to succeed in the 21st century economy, we must reduce the educational achievement gap.
 I supported a new federal education law that requires each state to develop a plan that sets targets to close these gaps.
 Minnesota’s plan, which received federal approval in January of 2018, includes specific initiatives to provide for equal educational opportunities for all students, including students living in poverty, students of color, American Indian students, students learning English, and students with disabilities.

 - Giving our schools and teachers real support, not empty promises.
 On December 10, 2015, the Every Student Succeeds Act (ESSA) was signed into law.
-I supported and advocated for this historic piece of legislation, which made substantive and long overdue changes to our nation’s education system.
+I supported and advocated for this historic piece of legislation, which made substantive and long-overdue changes to our nation’s education system.
 The No Child Left Behind Act of 2001 was intended to improve the performance of our schools by increasing accountability for states, school districts, and schools.
 In exchange for their commitment to reform, states were promised funding necessary to fulfill these new requirements.
 Instead, unfortunately, No Child Left Behind turned into another underfunded federal mandate.
 ESSA corrects some of the shortcomings of No Child Left Behind by giving states and local school districts more flexibility to make decisions about how best to meet students’ needs.
 ESSA ends the federal test-based system of No Child Left Behind, restoring the responsibility to states to determine how best to use federally required tests for accountability purposes.
 The law also includes three of my provisions to improve education in Minnesota.
-My provisions would expand STEM opportunities, improve teacher and principal retention, and reduce chronic absenteeism.
+My provisions expand STEM opportunities, improve teacher and principal retention, and reduce chronic absenteeism.